sanmai/rate-limiter/README.md

 ## Cache Adapters

-This library uses the cache adapters provided by the `sanmai/sliding-window-counter` package.
+This library uses the cache adapters provided by the `sanmai/sliding-window-counter` library.
 For information about available adapters and how to create your own, please refer to the [sliding window counter documentation](https://github.com/sanmai/sliding-window-counter).

-## Technical Details

-This rate limiter is built on top of the [sliding window counter](https://github.com/sanmai/sliding-window-counter) library, which provides an efficient implementation of the sliding window algorithm.

-### How the Sliding Window Algorithm Works

-Unlike fixed window rate limiting (which can allow bursts of traffic at window boundaries), the sliding window approach provides smoother rate limiting by considering a continuously moving time window.

-The key components of this rate limiter are:

-- **Window Size**: Defines the duration of a single time window (e.g., 60 seconds)
-- **Observation Period**: Defines the total period over which to track requests (e.g., 3600 seconds)
-- **Window Limit**: Controls the rate of requests in the most recent time window
-- **Period Limit**: Controls the total number of requests over the entire observation period
-- **Lazy Evaluation**: Limits are only calculated when checked, improving performance

-The library uses deferred evaluation through the `sanmai/later` package to ensure efficient processing, only calculating limits when they're actually needed.

-### Requirements

-- PHP 8.1 or higher

-For more detailed technical information about how the sliding window algorithm works, please refer to the [sliding window counter documentation](https://github.com/sanmai/sliding-window-counter).

-## Contributing

-Contributions are welcome!
-Here are some ways you can contribute:

-- Report bugs by creating an issue
-- Suggest new features or improvements
-- Submit pull requests with bug fixes or new features
-- Improve documentation
-- Write tests

-Please ensure your code follows the existing style and includes appropriate tests.

 ## License